Wellers0n/4Fun-Fullstack/README.md

-# Consuming an list of products done in GraphQL with RelayJS
+# Consuming a list of products done in GraphQL with RelayJS

   - Starting with GraphQL and RelayJS